NEwa-05/voapi/README.md

 Reply Message json format

-## tools to test api:
+## tools to test api

 ngrok (tunnel https  to local http)  get from site and use by :

 ngrok http port

 postman (api comm to replace curl)